Mega Man X (video game)

 With the transition to more advanced gaming hardware, series artist Keiji Inafune explained that the development of Mega Man X involved reinventing Mega Man through gameplay expansion and a more mature storyline while still maintaining the basic concepts on which the franchise was built.
-Much like the NES Mega Man games that came before it, Mega Man X is an platform game where the player takes control of the eponymous character and must complete a set of eight, initial stages in any order desired.
+Much like the NES Mega Man games that came before it, Mega Man X is a platform game where the player takes control of the eponymous character and must complete a set of eight, initial stages in any order desired.
 Defeating the boss character at the end of each stage grants the player one new weapon that can then be toggled and used at will for the remainder of the game.
 However, Mega Man X adds a number of new features and makes radical changes to the original gameplay mechanics of previous releases in the series.
 These include allowing the player to dash along the ground, scale walls, and obtain armor attachments which grant special abilities.

 Mega Man X has met with positive reviews for its gameplay, sound, and graphics, as well as its attempt to augment the aging Mega Man franchise.
 Some critics have listed it as one of the greatest video games ever made.
 A longterm commercial success on the SNES, Mega Man X has since been ported to personal computers (PCs) and mobile devices, included in the North American Mega Man X Collection for the GameCube and PlayStation 2 (PS2), and released on the Virtual Console download service for the Wii, the Wii U, and the New Nintendo 3DS.
 The game also received a remake on the PlayStation Portable (PSP) titled Mega Man Maverick Hunter X. Nintendo re-released Mega Man X in September 2017 as part of the company's Super NES Classic Edition, and iam8bit re-released the physical SNES version in September 2018 in celebration of Mega Mans 30th anniversary.
 The game is also included in the Mega Man X Legacy Collection for the PlayStation 4, Xbox One, Nintendo Switch, and Windows.
+A sequel, Mega Man X2, was released in 1994.